Lahore, Pakistan Thursday, 2:47 PM Local Time

 "You know, like in that movie," William elaborated, completely missing Francis's objection.
 "The one where soldiers keep eating Chinese food so they don't smell like Americans when they sneak in to shoot people.
 These people keep staring at us, and I was wondering if it's because we smell like strange food to them.
 Like it's seeping out of our pores or something?"

-“Okay, boss,” William said, folding his arms.
+"Okay, boss," William folded his arms.

-It was an oppressively hot day in the Lahore, Pakistan, and Victor couldn’t stop sweating.
-Places he hadn’t even known could sweat were swampy and uncomfortable.
+It was an oppressively hot day in Lahore, Pakistan, and Victor couldn't stop sweating.
+Places he hadn't even known could sweat were swampy and uncomfortable.

 He was less worried about his own comfort, however, and more about his gear: heat was brutal on electronics, and too much time in the sun could fry the hardware.
 His laptop sat open on the bench beside him, and he was using it to monitor the timeline and details of his plan.